LucaArgentieri/Shoe-Discord-Bot/README.md

 # Shoe Discord Bot
+⚠️ Work in progress, but we are fixing :)
 ## Idea
 We had in mind to build a bot to stay updated on the prices and upcoming releases of the sneakers.
 The biggest problem was finding the right API, but we managed to find a guy who did a huge job, put together: StockX FlightClub, Goat and Stadium Goods API, cool right?